House of Braganza: Realm in Brazil

-D. Pedro II, being only 6 years old at the time of his coronation, had a regency established.
-The regency would rule until 1840, when the Emperor turned 14 years old.
-His reign would last until 1889, when the Brazilian monarchy was abolished.
-His reign would see the abolition of slavery in Brazil, economic growth, and very long periods of tranquility and development in his empire.
+D. Pedro II, being only six years old at the time of his coronation, had a regency established.
+The regency rules until 1840, when the Emperor turned 14 years old.
+His reign lasted until 1889, when the Brazilian monarchy was abolished.
+His reign saw the abolition of slavery in Brazil, economic growth, and very long periods of tranquility and development in his empire.

 Warring branches

 In Portugal, D. Pedro I of Brazil became King as D. Pedro IV (1826), but no one wanted to re-establish the union of Portugal and Brazil.
 Pedro abdicated the Portuguese throne in favor of his daughter Princess Maria da Glória, then seven years old.
 D. Pedro's brother D. Miguel was to act as Regent, and to marry Maria when she came of age.
 In 1828, Miguel instead proclaimed himself King of Portugal and repudiated the liberal constitution granted by D. João VI, trying to establish an absolute monarchy.

 In 1828, Maria II was forced into exile by her uncle, the new King Miguel I. Her father D. Pedro IV of Portugal returned from Brazil, launched a successful military campaign, from the Azores, against Miguel I. He finally defeated and exiled Miguel I in 1834.
 Though exiled, Miguel would not give up his claim to the throne and would establish the Miguelist branch of the House of Braganza.
 The strategic marriages of his children to the various royal houses of Europe would earn him the nickname the "Grandfather of Europe" (see Descendants of Miguel I of Portugal).